Sure. That’s our job.

-This is where you can see how well you are going and which rewards you can get.
-Just like in FUT Champions, you have several tiers, that goes from Bronze 3 to Elite 1 and also TOP 100.
+Also known as Leaderboards, this is where you can see how well you are going and which rewards you can get.
+Just like in FUT Champions, you have several tiers, that goes from Bronze 3 to Elite 1 and also TOP 200.
 Remember that the event only ends on Sunday night, so your current ranking is not the final one.

 This is where you can see who are the best Squad Battles players at that moment.